nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 1. Define an initial state/store object
 2. Define an array of actions to affect that store
 3. Dispatch the actions
-4. Define an expected state by cloning then manipulating the inital state
+4. Define an expected state by cloning then manipulating the initial state
-5. Remove those pieces of the state that cannot be compared directly (i.e. pointers to otherwise identitcal Openlayers map instances)
+5. Remove those pieces of the state that cannot be compared directly (i.e. pointers to otherwise identical Openlayers map instances)
 6. Compare the actual and expected states using `TestUtil.compareFullStates`

 ### Overriding, Modifying, or Ignoring a CMC Core Test